sodascience/kansenkaart_preprocessing/README.md

 We begin by measuring the average later-life outcomes (e.g., income) of children for each neighborhood, by demographic subgroups (gender and migration background), and socioeconomic status (parental income).
 We focus on municipalities, neighborhoods, and postal codes where children grew up, regardless of where they live later in life.
 We then map these geographical differences in later-life outcomes across areas within the Netherlands.

-These final results are available on the interactive website [KansenKaart.nl](https://kansenkaart.nl/), which includes outcomes ranging from the field of health, education, to economic productivity.
+These final results are available on the interactive website [KansenKaart.nl](https://kansenkaart.nl/), which includes outcomes ranging from health, education, to economic productivity.

 So far, we have a total of 34 outcomes derived from five cohorts.
 These five cohorts are created using this repository.
 More information on the cohorts can be found [here](https://github.com/sodascience/kansenkaart_preprocessing/blob/cbs_updated/COHORTS.md).
 The final estimates of these 34 outcomes are created using the repository [kansenkaart analysis](https://github.com/sodascience/kansenkaart_analysis).